dbt-labs/dbt-athena/README.md

 #### Known issues

+* Incremental Iceberg models - Sync all columns on schema change can't remove columns used as partitioning.
+The only way, from a dbt perspective, is to do a full-refresh of the incremental model.

 * Quoting is not currently supported
   * If you need to quote your sources, escape the quote characters in your source definitions: